drdrongo/portfolio-2024/README.md

 ---

+### TODOS:

+- [] Update Movie-Lab's upcoming movies to update properly
+- [] Update outing app to have a proper demo version
+- [] Finish the party-stream app

+---

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.